-Online entries for the 2016 Geelong contemporary art prize will open in mid February 2016.
+Winner of the 2016 Geelong contemporary art prize

 The 2016 Geelong contemporary art prize is a signature event that assists with the development of the Gallery’s collection while fostering Australian artists and contemporary painting practice in general.